 A temporary solution you can use all the time

-If you don’t want to disable your Mac’s ability outright to fall asleep, dim the display, or show a screensaver in the event that you might need it to actually work some day, there are some great temporary options available that you can use to keep your Mac from falling asleep for as long as you need it to.
+If you don’t want to disable your Mac’s ability outright to fall asleep, dim the display, or show a screensaver, there are some great temporary options available that you can use to keep your Mac from falling asleep for as long as you need it to.

 These options are great for anyone who usually likes their Mac to fall asleep when they walk away from their computer, but not so much when they know the Mac is going to be sitting idle for a long period of time and they want to keep track of something on the screen, such as the download progress of a large file that’s taking hours to complete, or the installation of a huge app that’s taking seemingly forever to install.

 The two options available are either installing a free app by the name of Caffeine from the Mac App Store or running a simple Terminal command via the Terminal app built into your macOS operating system.

 Caffeine is recommended for users who aren’t savvy with command-line interfaces and want a graphical user interface.
 In contrast, the Terminal command is recommended for more advanced users because it requires memorizing some commands.

 They’re advantageous over keeping your Mac awake 100% of the time via your System Preferences settings because they’re better suited for a temporary situation.

 The apps also make toggling the features on or off much more accessible than if you were to go and manually toggle the features on or off in System Preferences each and every time you want your Mac to stay awake or fall asleep again, so you’ll save yourself quite a few clicks and some time.

 If you’ve opted to install the free Amphetamine app from the Mac App Store, then you’re already on your way to caffeinating your Mac.